 Borrowers may default on their obligations under the Residential Mortgage Loans.
 Defaults may occur for a variety of reasons.
 The Residential Mortgage Loans are affected by credit, liquidity and interest rate risks.
 Various factors influence mortgage delinquency rates, prepayment rates, repossession frequency and the ultimate payment of interest and principal, such as changes in the national or international economic climate, regional economic or housing conditions, changes in tax laws, interest rates, inflation, the availability of financing, yields on alternative investments, political developments and government policies.
 Other factors in Borrowers' individual, personal or financial circumstances may affect the ability of Borrowers to repay the Residential Mortgage Loans.
-Loss of earnings, illness, divorce and other similar factors may lead to an increase in delinquencies by and bankruptcies or collective debt arrangements of Borrowers, and could ultimately have an adverse impact on the ability of Borrowers to repay the Residential Mortgage Loans.
-In addition, the ability of a Borrower to sell a property given as security for a Residential Mortgage Loan at a price sufficient to repay the amounts outstanding under that Residential Mortgage Loan will depend upon a number of factors, including the availability of buyers for that property, the value of that property and property values in general at the time.
+Loss of earnings, illness, divorce and other similar factors may lead to an increase in delinquencies by and bankruptcies or collective debt arrangements of Borrowers, and could ultimately have an adverse impact on the ability of Borrower to sell a property given as security for a Residential Mortgage Loan at a price sufficient to repay the amounts outstanding under that Residential Mortgage Loan will depend upon a number of factors, including the availability of buyers for that property, the value of that property and property values in general at the time.